-- Foster parent licensure required. - The child may be reunified with relatives or birth parents. - Families with a barrier crime are not eligible. - Child must be physically in your home six months before an adoption can be finalized. - Indian Child Welfare Act placement preferences apply for Alaska Native children.
+- Foster parent licensure required. - The child may be reunified with relatives or birth parents. - Families with a barrier crime are not eligible. - Child must be physically in your home six months before an adoption can be finalized. - Indian Child Welfare Act placement preferences apply for Alaska Native or American Indian children.